-Requirement 16, Section 21(2)(p) - The requirement that amendments to an approved development plan or tax increment plan must be submitted by the authority to the governing body for approval or rejection.
+Requirement 15, Section 21(2)(o) - The requirement that amendments to an approved development plan and tax increment plan must be submitted by the authority to the governing body for approval or rejection.

-The Authority will submit any amendments to the Development and/or TIF Plans to the City Council for approval or rejection, and the Authority will follow the procedures outlined in the Corridor Improvement Authority Act, including notice and a public hearing.
+The Authority will submit any amendments to the Development and/or TIF Plans to the City Council for approval or rejection, and the Authority will other follow the procedures outline in the Corridor Improvement Authority Act, including notice and a public hearing.

-Requirement 17, Section 21(2)(q) - A schedule to periodically evaluate the effectives of the development plan..
+Requirement 16, Section 21(2)(p) - A schedule to periodically evaluate the effectives of the development.

-• The Authority and the City will track progress on the implementation of this Plan on a yearly basis.
+• The Authority and the City will track progress on the implementation of this Plan will on a yearly basis.
 Both the Development Plan and the Tax Increment Financing Plan will be reviewed every five years to identify any needs for revision.

-Requirement 18, Section 21(2)(r) - Other material which the authority, public agency, or governing board considers pertinent.
+Requirement 17, Section 21(2)(q) - Other material which the authority, public agency, or governing board considers pertinent.